DevMa7e1/OSoFaTraBImISoFaCROLVARP/README.md

 ### Linux
 Before you begin, you are going to need:
 #### Software:
-* A copy of the binary version of OSoFaTraBImISoFaCROLVARP (you can get it from Releases)
+* A copy of the AppImage version of OSoFaTraBImISoFaCROLVARP (you can get it from Releases)
 * A copy of face_landmarker.task from Google (you can get it [here](https://storage.googleapis.com/mediapipe-models/face_landmarker/face_landmarker/float16/latest/face_landmarker.task))
 * The eight PNG images with the same resolution
 * v4l2loopback installed and loaded (run `sudo modprobe v4l2loopback`)